Dave-team/Knowledge-base/Priorities.md

   - Additional context
 - Communication: slow down and structure - avoid umms where possible.
 - Be specific in agendas
+- Phrase things from a position of confidence, understanding and belief that it's a good practice.
+Much more than stating something as if we're not sure and it may not be best practice.
+- Give people the relevant context.
+Be more strategic and high level.
+Why do we do something the way we do?
+E.g. how should the Customers Explore look like?
+Provide some guiding principles.
+It’s complex now, we want to self serve, not used much mainly these basic things.
+First we want to revamp it to make it work for what we have and then we will expand.
+- We’re very busy / we’re behind > we have a lot of high priority projects and are currently just one person.
+We need to pick projects to work on - how important would you say this is?
+- Once we have a recommendation, be assertive in stating it.

 **BI vision**
 - Build towards a longer term strategic vision of the BI team of becoming best in class in supporting the business with data.